secondbounce/log4ngx/projects/log4ngx/README.md

 The `LogService` is configured using an instance of the `LogServiceConfig`, typically created in your application's main module.
 The configuration defines the parameters used with each `Appender` and how each `Appender` relates to the various `Loggers`.

 For more information about using and configuring log4ngx, see <https://secondbounce.github.io/log4ngx/>.
+The demo project (in the _projects/demo/_ folder of the repo) also contains examples of configuring and using the library.